The Maid Freed from the Gallows: Field recordings

 Many audio recordings have been made by folk song collectors of traditional versions of the song.
 The English version of the song tends to be called "The Prickle Holly Bush", several recordings of which were made around the middle of the twentieth century, particularly in the south of England.
 Folklorist Peter Kennedy recorded Walter Lucas of Sixpenny Handley, Dorset singing a version in 1951, and Sarah Ann Tuck of nearby Chideok singing a similar version the following year.
 Bob Copper recorded Fred Hewett of Mapledurwell, Hampshire, singing a version in 1955.
 The song seems far less prevalent in Ireland and Scotland.

 Several American versions have been recorded, particularly in the Appalachian region, where English folk songs had been preserved.
 Frank Proffitt of Pick Britches, North Carolina was recorded by W. Amos Abrams in c.
 1939.
 Jean Ritchie of Viper, Kentucky sang a traditional version learnt from family members, which was recorded by Alan Lomax (1949) and Kenneth Goldstein (1961) and released on the album "The Best of Jean Ritchie" (1961) with a mountain dulcimer accompaniment.
-Sarah Organ Gunning, another Kentuckian, sang a similar version to collector Mark Wilson in 1974.
-An unusual version sung by Mrs. Lena Bare Turbyfill was collected by Herbert Halpert in 1939.
+Sarah Ogan Gunning, another Kentuckian, sang a similar version to collector Mark Wilson in 1974.
+An unusual version sung by Mrs. Lena Bare Turbyfill of Elk Park, North Carolina was collected by Herbert Halpert in 1939 as part of a WPA project.
+Her version is notable for being the only recorded version that mentions the theft of a "golden key" as the reason for the protagonist's execution.

 Lyrics

-Francis James Child found the English language version "defective and distorted", in that, in most cases, the narrative rationale had been lost and only the ransoming sequence remained.
+Francis James Child called the English language version "defective and distorted", in that, in most cases, the narrative rationale had been lost and only the ransoming sequence remained.
 Numerous European variants explain the reason for the ransom: the heroine has been captured by pirates.
 Of the texts he prints, one (95F) had "degenerated" into a children's game, while others had survived as part of a Northern English cante-fable, The Golden Ball (or Key).

-The most extensive version is not a song at all, but a fairy story titled "The Golden Ball", collected by Joseph Jacobs in More English Fairy Tales.
+The most extensive version is not a song at all, but a fairy story titled "The Golden Ball", re-published by Joseph Jacobs in More English Fairy Tales, from Henderson's Folk-Lore of the Northern Counties where it had originally been contributed by Sabine Barring-Gould.
 The story focuses on the exploits of the fiancé who must recover a golden ball in order to save his love from the noose.
 The incident resembles The Story of the Youth Who Went Forth to Learn What Fear Was.
 Other fairy tales in the English language, telling the story more fully, always retell some variant on the heroine's being hanged for losing an object of gold.